bartificer/programming-by-stealth/docs/pbs98.md

 Now that we have defined the concept of a denomination with our `Denomination` class we can move on to the `Currency` class.
 This is the most complex class in the suite.
 It has class (AKA static) functions, many instance data attributes implemented with getters and setters, a constructor, and many instance functions.

 I want to use a pair of similar functions to illustrate when something should be a class function, and when it should be an instance function.
-Functions that don't interact with any instance data attributes **should** be class functions, functions that do **must** be instance functions (or they can't work!).
+Functions that don't interact with any instance data attributes **should** be class functions, functions that do **must** be instance functions, or they can't work!

 In this case we have a function that takes a number and converts it to a human-friendly integer string, i.e. something like `4567.89` to `4,568`.
 This function does not interact with any instance data attributes, so it's implemented as a class function: